-- (1) A general election of members of Parliament shall be held within thirty days before the expiration of the term of Parliament. - (2) Whenever a vacancy exists in Parliament, the Clerk to Parliament shall notify the Electoral Commission in writing within ten days after the vacancy has occurred; and a by-election shall be held within sixty days after the vacancy has occurred. - (3) Notwithstanding clause (2) of this article, a by-election shall not be held within six months before the holding of a general election of Parliament. - (4) Every person elected to Parliament shall take and subscribe the oath of allegiance and the oath of member of Parliament specified in the Fourth Schedule to this Constitution. - (5) Except for the purpose of taking the oaths referred to in clause (4) of this article, no person shall sit or vote in Parliament before taking and subscribing the oaths.
+- (2a) Where the seat of a member of Parliament is declared vacant by a court- - (a) the registrar of the court shall transmit to the Clerk to Parliament a copy of the judgment of the court within ten days after the declaration; and - (b) the Clerk to Parliament shall notify the Electoral Commission in writing of the vacancy within ten days after receiving the judgment from the registrar of the court.

+- (3) Notwithstanding clause (2) of this article, a by-election shall not be held within six months before the holding of a general election of Parliament. - (4) Every person elected to Parliament shall take and subscribe the oath of allegiance and the oath of member of Parliament specified in the Fourth Schedule to this Constitution. - (5) Except for the purpose of taking the oaths referred to in clause (4) of this article, no person shall sit or vote in Parliament before taking and subscribing the oaths.